firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 """""""""""""""""""""""""""""

 This specifies the basic target design that will be built.
-Unless you are defining a custom system, this should either be ``FireSim``.
+Unless you are defining a custom system, this should either ``FireSim``.
 These are defined in ``firesim/sim/src/main/scala/firesim/Targets.scala``.
 We describe this in greater detail in :ref:`Generating Different Targets<generating-different-targets>`).